10 Real Estate Email Templates To Make The Transaction Process Smoother

 The next step in the process for a real estate agent or transaction coordinator is to get the seller’s property listed.

-You need to let your client know once their property has been listed.
-It’s also a good idea to provide a link to the listing so the client can check that they’re happy with it.
+You need to let your client know once their property has been listed, and it’s also a good idea to provide a link to the listing so the client can check that they’re happy with it.

 This is also a good opportunity to reassure the client that you will do everything possible to ensure a smooth process, from hosting their open house to finding the right buyer.